TheRealRWJ/TheFamilyPlanner/README.md

 # The Family Planner
 Privacy driven Family planner

+## Project cancelled
+What I was trying to do can be done with Home-Assistant Eventhough i did not commi=t any code yet this project has been cancelled.

 ## Description
 A monitor displaying a dashboard showing I.e. the family schedule
 Privacy driven content using your own Nextcloud instance instead of something like Google